Nicholas Institute for Environmental Policy Solutions

 Infrastructure Sustainability Learning (ISLe) Initiative

-ISLe networks help experts and practitioners build capacity for sustainable and resilient infrastructure by exchanging knowledge and collaborating on solutions.
+ISLe hubs help experts and practitioners build capacity for sustainable and resilient infrastructure by exchanging knowledge and collaborating on solutions.

 As infrastructure spending ramps up across the globe, one of the greatest barriers to building in a sustainable and resilient way is a lack of capacity among local government officials, engineers, developers, and financiers.
 To address this need, the founding partners of the Infrastructure Sustainability Learning (ISLe) Initiative are creating virtual communities of practice for sustainable infrastructure practitioners to learn from experts and from one another.